 How strenuous?
 This is a long tour that involves a lot of walking and standing.
+A good level of fitness is necessary and it should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.
 Drives in the north-west are long, roads are not paved and the terrain dictates travel by minibus.
 Cachi sits at an altitude of 2,531 metres above sea level.
 Average distance by coach per day: 63 miles.